wix-playground/stylable-components/specs/selectionlist.md

 ### Children

-All the children, whether passed as `props.children` or rendered from `dataSource` conform the same rules.
+All the children, whether passed as `props.children` or rendered from `dataSource` conform to the same rules.
 For a child to be selectable, it must have `data-value` attribute with corresponding unique id for the item.
 The rest (style state handling, etc.) is item renderer-specific.